 The Collaborative on Academic Careers in Higher Education (COACHE) survey is a tool used by institutions to gather faculty perceptions on their workplace experience.
 Beginning by highlighting the areas where we are doing well and where you feel the institution could improve, this survey helps guide efforts to increase faculty satisfaction and advance faculty-centric initiatives across the university.

 UCF conducted its initial COACHE survey during Spring 2015, requesting responses from more than 1,200 full-time faculty members – instructors, lecturers, tenured and tenure-track – in every college.
 We will continue to reassess every three years with a new survey and compare results to ensure continual progress.
-Our next survey will run from February 2018 through April 2018.
+Our second survey was conducted February 2018 through April 2018.

-Upon receiving the results of our first survey during Fall 2015, Faculty Excellence created a priority-setting committee that evaluated the findings and a strategy committee that worked with faculty and department and administrative leadership to determine which areas will be addressed first, and next steps.
+Upon receiving the results of our first survey during Fall 2018, Faculty Excellence has created a priority-setting committee that will evaluate the findings and a strategy committee that will be assembled in September 2019, who with faculty and department and administrative leadership to determine which areas will be addressed first and next steps.

 From your feedback through COACHE, five priority areas for improvement were identified.
 They include: